DeanLight/spannerlib/tutorials/Advanced usage.md

 ## Term-Graph-Structure Optimization

-These kind of optimization travrse the `term_graph` and modify it's structure.
+These kind of optimizations traverse the `term_graph` and modify it's structure.
-Before you keep reading, make sure you understand how the `term graph` looks like (there is detailed documentation insidee the class docstring) and in order to understand the our terminology.
+Before you keep reading, make sure you understand how the `term graph` looks like (there is detailed documentation inside the class docstring) and in order to understand the our terminology.

 Here are some example of possible optimization passes of this kind:
 1. optimization that removes join nodes that has only one child relation